abinit/abinit/doc/tutorial/elastic.md

-You should complete tutorials [RF1](rf1) and [RF2](rf2) to introduce the density-functional perturbation theory (DFPT) features of ABINIT before starting this lesson.
+You should complete tutorials [RF1](rf1) and [RF2](rf2) to introduce the density-functional perturbation theory (DFPT) features of ABINIT before starting this tutorial.
 You will learn to use additional DFPT features of ABINIT, and to use relevant parts of the associated codes Mrgddb and Anaddb.

 This tutorial should take about two hours.